A common question Estate Planning clients ask is ‘Do I need a Will or a Trust?’

 An Irrevocable Trust takes control of the assets from the Grantor, thus protecting them from third parties.
 There are different types of Irrevocable Trusts, but we will focus on the Asset Protection Trust.

 While traditional estate planning focuses on death planning, it is important to have a legal plan in place, to enjoy your retirement.
 You have likely worked hard for many years, and have saved up for a financial nest egg, with plans to travel with your spouse once you retire.
 Unfortunately, things can sometimes get in the way.
 If your spouse gets sick, and they need care in a nursing home, this could negatively impact your finances.
 Nursing home care costs more than $180,000 per year, and this is an expense not many people can afford.

 Sechler Law Firm works with families to protect their assets from long term care expenses.
 If long term care costs are a concern for you, an Asset Protection Trust is the answer.
-In this case, the Grantor can maintain certain levels of control, and decide who the beneficiaries are, and how investments are made.
+In this case, the Grantor maintains certain levels of control.
+They also decide who the beneficiaries are, and how to invest.
 However, the grantor must relinquish their access to the assets.
 Bear in mind that if the Grantor has access, the nursing home will also have access to the trust, which we would rather avoid.
 The beneficiaries can access funds on the grantor’s behalf if necessary.

 Come to a Workshop